informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 ```

 After receiving a `Command` object from the `parse` method, the controller simply asks the
-game to execute the corresponding action.
+game to execute the cooresponding action.

 All concrete commands have a series of details: `name`, `shortcut`, `detail`, etc. For example the
 specific command  `HelpCommand` has the following code: